martynhoyer/gatsby-starter-netlify-cms/src/pages/services/project-management.md

 date: 2018-03-10T00:00:00.000Z
 intro: >-
-  With our background in engineering and technology development, Corse Concierge are capable of overseeing both technical and commercial programmes.
+  With our background in engineering and technology development, Corse Concierge can oversee both technical and commercial programmes.
 ---

-We hold qualifications in project management and have extensive experience running challenging projects.

-Corse Concierge applies the philosophy of motorsport to project delivery in other industries.
-Our team are used to working to tight deadlines and even tighter budgets.
-We understand that sometimes things might not go to plan, but know the most important thing is how you react.
-Corse Concierge will always get you to your finish line.
+Stop worrying about complicated communications and distracting deadlines – pass the pain of project management over to Corse Concierge.

+Not only are we qualified experts, we’ve co-ordinated complex projects in challenging, high-performance industries.

+We’re used to working to tight deadlines and strict budgets.
+And even if things aren’t quite going to plan, we can rally your team together to get everything back on-track.

 Clear communication is important to us, and nowhere is that more critical than whilst managing client projects.

-From co-ordinating company relocations and new product launches, we can take on individual assignments you can continue to focus on your day to day business.
+From co-ordinating company relocations and new product launches, we can get your project sorted.

-Our experienced staff can also work in-house to provide project management support as and when you need it.